 While the crop is considered to be a good one for ecosystems and the environment as a whole, improper harvesting techniques may cause soil erosion.

-According to Common Objective’s Made-By Environmental Benchmark for Fibers, organic linen is one of the most sustainable fibers in the world, earning an “A” (the best rating).
+According to Common Objective’s Made-By Environmental Benchmark for Fibers, organically-grown linen is one of the most sustainable fabrics in the world, earning an “A” (the best rating).